benbusby/whoogle-search/README.md

   --debug               Activates debug mode for the server (default False) --https-only          Enforces HTTPS redirects for all requests (default False)
 ```
+You may want to set the environment variables in the host OS.

 ### E) Manual
 Clone the repo and run the following commands to start the app in a local-only environment: